-Is there something that relaxes your mind and soul like nature does?
+Is there something that relaxes your mind and soul as nature does?

 Visit the place in spring when all trees start to blossom.
 It is truly amazing.

-The most famous street in Banja Luka is definitely the Gospodska street.
-It is the most popular walking route and a place with numerous clothing stores, jewelry and other shops.
+The most famous street in Banja Luka is definitely Gospodska street.
+It is the most popular walking route and a place with numerous clothing stores, jewelry, and other shops.